 Galls don’t cause injury but if you allow enough to grow, they can indirectly cause “suffocation” and in the end, the tree can die as a result.

-If you’re finding galls on your oaks, the best treatment is to use is PROTHOR by both systemic soil drenching AND foliage spray.
+If you’re finding galls on your oaks, the best treatment option available is BITHOR and BOOST.
+Use both together in the tank for both systemic soil drenching AND foliage spray.

-For systemic treatments, use 1 oz of Prothor in 3-4 gallons of water for every 10″ of tree width.
-So if the tree is 20″ wide, you’ll need 2 oz of Prothor in 7-8 gallons of water poured down small holes you poke in the ground around the tree trunk.
-The holes can be made with a piece of rebar or a SOIL AUGER like the one we have below.
+For systemic treatments, use 1 oz of Bithor in 3-4 gallons of water for every 10″ of tree width.
+So if the tree is 20″ wide, you’ll need 2 oz of Bithor in 7-8 gallons of water poured down small holes you poke in the ground around the tree trunk.
+The holes can be made with a piece of rebar or a SOIL AUGER like the one we have below (view the video below to see how easy it is to drench).

 Treatments should be made in the fall and then again in the spring so plan on treating twice a year.

-For extra protection, spray the opening springtime buds with the Prothor mixed 1 oz to a gallon of water.
+For extra protection, spray the opening springtime buds in the evening with the Bithor and Boost mixed 1 oz of each with a gallon of water.
 Reach as many limbs as possible and rely on the systemic action of previous treatments to reach the upper levels.

 For soil drenching, the Soil Auger in a portable cordless hand drill will make ideal holes.